Realization (probability)

-In probability and statistics, a realization, observation, or observed value, of a random variable is the value that is actually observed (what actually happened).
+In probability and statistics, a realization or observation (also called observed value) of a random variable or random element is the value that is actually observed or measured.
+For example, if the random variable is human height, a given realization could be "2 meters”.
 The random variable itself is the process dictating how the observation comes about.
 Statistical quantities computed from realizations without deploying a statistical model are often called "empirical", as in empirical distribution function or empirical probability.

-Conventionally, to avoid confusion, upper case letters denote random variables; the corresponding lower case letters denote their realizations.
+Conventionally, to avoid confusion, upper case letters denote random variables and the corresponding lower case letters denote their realizations.